albsbc/Rpi-Pico-LINX/README.md

 # Rpi-Pico-LINX
 LINX interface application for the Raspberry PI Pico.
-The application can also be used on boards based on the Raspberry PI RP2040 microcontroller.
+The application can also be used on boards based on the Raspberry PI RP2040 and RP2350 microcontrollers.

 ### V0.6 :         5th May 2025